pragyanatvade/nerdsden-backup/content/posts/2019-01-06_9-software-design-lessons-i-learned-while-scaling-a-startup/index.md

 ## 3. Levarage Rule Engines

 Once we decided to introduce voucher support in buy-flow of our application.
 To do it faster I hardcoded the coupon code and validation logic within the codebase.

-Next day onwards, the marketing team kept asking to change the coupon almost every day, and we kept re-writing the same block of code instead of moving forward and focus on other features.
+Next day onwards, the marketing team kept asking to change the coupon almost every day, and we kept re-writing the same block of code instead of moving forward and focusing on other features.
+We couldn't properly test these deployments and ended up providing lousy user experiences.

-Later on, similar kind of changes got introduced in deciding commission, delivery charges, pickup charges etc. Thankfully, my mentor introduced me to rule engines to solve such problems gracefully.
+Later on, similar kind of changes got introduced in deciding commission, delivery charges, pickup charges, etc. Thankfully, my mentor, Abhishek Chauhan introduced me to rule engines right before I was reaching the limit of my patience.

-If you are not familiar with rules engines, you may be wondering why you would want to use one.
-In most applications, complex rule processing often takes the form of nested if-else blocks of code which can be very difficult to decipher and to maintain.
-If rules change, a developer must work with a business user to define the new rules.
-The developer must then read through the existing logic to understand what is happening and make the necessary modifications.
-The changes must then be recompiled, tested, and redeployed.
-A rules engine provides a means to separate the rules or logic of an application from the remaining code.
-Separating these rules provides several distinct advantages.
+If you are not familiar with business rule engines, you may be wondering why you would want to use one.
+In most software applications, complex rule processing often takes the form of nested if-else blocks of code which can be very difficult to interpret and to maintain.
+If rules change (they always do),  a developer must work with a business person to define the new rule sets.
+The developer must then understand the existing implementation and realize what's happening to make the required modifications.
+These changes must then be recompiled, tested, and redeployed.

+A business rules engine provides a means to separate the rules or logic of an application from the remaining codebase.
+Separating these rules offers enormous benefits.

-1. _A rule engine allows for a more declarative style of programming where the rules define what is happening, without describing how it is happening.
-This makes it much easier to read than nested 'if-else' blocks of code.
-It's also easier to make changes without introducing bugs in your code._
+* _Business rule engines allow the declarative style of programming.
+Rules define what should happen, without describing how should it be happening.
+This makes codebase much easier to read.
+Also, it becomes easier to make changes without introducing bugs._

-2. _The rules are written in a language that is easier for non-developers to understand.
-This makes it easier for business users to validate and even modify the rules without having to involve developers._
+* _These rules can be described in easy-to-understand language for business people.
+This enables business people to validate and even modify rules without involving software developers._

-3. _A rule engine allows for changes to be made to the rules without requiring that you recompile your application.
-If your code must pass through a strict deployment workflow, this can be a huge time saver and can also save a significant amount of money._
+* _Also, you don't need to go through.
+If your deployment process requires passing each line of code through a strict workflow of recompilation and testing, leveraging rule engines can be a huge time saver._

 <a name="prioritize-software-testing"></a>